Entropic Inflation: Discussion

 This work was supported by the World Premier International Research Center Initiative (WPI initiative), MEXT, Japan.
 G.F.S. would like to thank Sumit R. Das for simulating discussions on the string theory approach to determine the higher order terms for the entropy.
 P.H.F. acknowledges useful discussions with S. Adler and T. Banks at the Gell-Mann festschrift.
-The work of D.A.E is supported in part by a Grant-in-Aid for Scientific Research (21740167) from the Japan Society for Promotion of Science (JSPS), by funds from the Arizona State University Foundation and by the National Science Foundation (KITP, UCSB) under Grant No. PHY05-51164.
+The work of D.A.E is supported in part by a Grant-in-Aid for Scientific Research (21740167) from the Japan Society for Promotion of Science (JSPS), by the DOE, by the Cosmology Initiative at Arizona State University and by the National Science Foundation (KITP, UCSB) under Grant No. PHY05-51164.
 The work of P.H.F. was supported in part by U.S. Department of Energy Grant No. DE-FG02-05ER41418.
-G.F.S. work supported in part by the U.S. Department of Energy under Contract No. DE-AC02-05CH11231, by WCU program of NRF/MEST (R32-2009-000-10130-0), and by CNRS Chaire Blaise Pascal.
+G.F.S. is supported in part by the U.S. Department of Energy under Contract No. DE-AC02-05CH11231, by WCU program of NRF/MEST (R32-2009-000-10130-0), and by CNRS Chaire Blaise Pascal.